-Virtual patient may help future doctors prevent suicideJanuary 4th, 2013 in Psychology & Psychiatry /
+Virtual patient may help future doctors prevent suicideJanuary 4, 2013 in Medicine & Health / Psychology & Psychiatry

 A virtual patient named Denise may help future physicians feel more comfortable and capable assessing suicide risk.